 We’re just starting a new year, and it’s the time when many people reflect on their past year and commit to resolutions to make the next one better.
 Though many people choose to lose weight by dieting and exercising, take new adventures, start a new hobby, and some even look to improve their oral health.

-Looking back at the beginning of 2020, dental trends illustrated the greater use of technology to provide more cost-efficient, quicker and effective dental treatment.
+Looking back at the beginning of 2020, dental trends illustrated the greater use of technology to provide more cost-efficient, quicker, and effective dental treatment.
 This was especially apparent in cosmetic and restorative dentistry.
 At Lincoln Dental Associates, we too like to look back over the past year at the various dental trends so that we can harness and utilize the latest, most advanced dental technology to better serve our patients.

 Here is a review of some of the dental trends of 2020:

-While most Americans have dental insurance through their employer, a government program or through getting their own private insurance, a good portion of Americans don’t have any dental insurance.
+While most Americans have dental insurance through their employer, a government program, or through getting their own private insurance, a good portion of Americans don’t have any dental insurance.
 Without dental insurance, dental costs can be financially straining.
 As a result, patients without insurance avoid necessary, regular dental checkups and cleanings.
 Even when something is wrong, uninsured patients only see a dentist only when they are in extreme discomfort or when there is an emergency.
 Many times it is too late to treat the issue without expensive, extensive dental work.

 More and more dentists have recognized the devastating effects infrequent dental office check-ups and prevention can be on a patient’s oral health.
 To encourage those without dental insurance to pay them a much-needed visit, many dental offices now offer flexible financing options that make their dental services affordable to their self-paying patients.
 Knowing that dental care is affordable, the hope is that more patients will take their oral health seriously and have their teeth and gums checked out by a dentist.

-If your dentist office still uses paper health records, they are not alone.
+If your dentist’s office still uses paper health records, they are not alone.
 Dental and medical offices are notorious for being behind other industries when it comes to utilizing paperless business solutions.
 This mostly has to do with the high level of confidential patient information that is handled.
 More and more online business solutions such as cloud storage and email are becoming secure enough to satisfy the strict HIPAA regulations.
 In turn, more dental offices are embracing paperless online solutions.
 Cloud storage is not only more secure, but it gives dental staff convenient, immediate access to records while also eliminating unnecessary paper in the environment.

 Online scheduling is another online solution being used more and more by dental offices.
 It is speculated that the days of mailed appointment reminders will soon be over as patients can schedule their appointments on their phone or computer.

-The need to cut overhead costs as well as meet the demands of patients for quick acquisition of dental appliances like implants, crowns, dentures and veneers have fueled this increase of digital technologies in dentistry.
+The need to cut overhead costs as well as meet the demands of patients for quick acquisition of dental appliances like implants, crowns, dentures, and veneers have fueled this increase of digital technologies in dentistry.

-Another area where dentistry has not fully utilized until recently is in online marketing.
-Many dental offices are small, being staffed by one or two dentists, a few dental assistants/hygienists and a receptionist.
+Another area where dentistry has not fully utilized until recently is online marketing.
+Many dental offices are small, being staffed by one or two dentists, a few dental assistants/hygienists, and a receptionist.
 With a small staff, they can easily get busy.
 Traditionally, dental offices didn’t invest in advertising as patients would just go to the nearest dentist and provide free word-of-mouth advertising and recommendations to their friends and family.

 Marketing and reviews are still important for any dental practice.
 The only difference is that today everything is online.
 Patients still recommend (or complain) about a dentist to others, but they do so in the form of online reviews.
 Like with many other businesses, prospective, first-time patients will read online reviews about a dental office when making a decision about which dentist to go to.
-Additionally, the number of dental offices mean patients can shop around and even go to an office farther away if it invest more in its online marketing and online review management.
+Additionally, the number of dental offices means patients can shop around and even go to an office farther away if it invests more in its online marketing and online review management.

 2020 saw more dentists (like us) utilize online marketing and invest more into managing their online reviews as a way to attract and maintain patients and by differing themselves from other dental offices.

 There were quite a few dental trends in 2020, with the vast majority of them geared towards providing a better experience for the patient.
-Though 2020 is winding down, there is still time for you to schedule your end-of-the-year dental check up and cleaning, utilize the remainder of your dental health insurance benefits and experience a more pleasant dental office experience.
+Though 2020 is winding down, there is still time for you to schedule your end-of-the-year dental check-up and cleaning, utilize the remainder of your dental health insurance benefits and experience a more pleasant dental office experience.
 Contact us at Lincoln Dental Associates today to schedule an appointment.